boylesoftware/x2node-ws/README.md

 The web service API is represented by the _endpoints_.
 An API endpoint is a specific HTTP request URI pattern and a collection of HTTP request methods that can be sent to it.
 The endpoint call processing logic is implemented in the _endpoint handler_.
 The handlers are where the most of the application logic is coded.

 Handlers are associated with URI patterns to create API endpoints using `Application` object's `addEndpoint(uriPattern, handler)` method.
-For every HTTP method that the handler supports, it it has a method with the HTTP method's name, all caps (e.g. `GET`, `POST`, etc.).
+For every HTTP method that the handler supports, it has a method with the HTTP method's name, all caps (e.g. `GET()`, `POST()`, etc.).
 If a request is sent to the endpoint using an HTTP method not supported by the handler, an HTTP 405 (Method Not Allowed) response is sent back to the client.
 Otherwise, the corresponding method on the handler is called and it return value is used to create the HTTP response.

 ### Service Call